-European Project VicInAqua
+European project VicInAqua

 Integrated aquaculture based on sustainable water recirculating system for the Victoria Lake Basin

-Steinbeis-Europa-Zentrum is a project partner and supports:
+Steinbeis-Europa-Zentrum was a project partner and supported:

 - research activities

 - communication, dissemination and exploitation of the research results

 Project duration: 06/2016- 05/2019

 Countries: Denmark, Germany, Italy, Kenya, Malta, Tanzania, Uganda